China to set up more private banks to help small firms

 Beijing has been trying to open up the banking sector to private investors as state banks have channelled the bulk of their loans to state firms and local government vehicles.

-China Minsheng Banking Corp., is the only private bank among the country's 10 largest commercial lenders.
+China Minsheng Banking Corp.
+(600016.SS), is the only private bank among the country's 10 largest commercial lenders.

 Small- and medium-sized enterprises (SMEs) account for 60 percent of China's gross domestic product and some 75 percent of new jobs created in the country, but they are struggling to cope with weaker global demand and tight credit.